xsixtyfour/xsixtyfour.github.io/_posts/2022-03-10-dangling-dns.md

 ## How do you identify vulnerable domains?

 We can start with enumeration.
-We need to prepare a subdomain list, and we can do that with Subfinder.

-[Subfinder](https://github.com/projectdiscovery/subfinder), is a subdomain discovery tool that discovers valid subdomains for websites by using passive online sources.
+We need to prepare a subdomain list, and we can do that with [Subfinder](https://github.com/projectdiscovery/subfinder).
+It's a subdomain discovery tool that discovers valid subdomains for websites by using passive online sources.
 It has a simple modular architecture and is optimized for speed. subfinder is built for doing one thing only - passive subdomain enumeration, and it does that very well.

 <br />
 {% highlight vb linenos %}